cryptpad/documentation/user_guide/apps/sheets.rst

 To switch back to **Fast mode** use the **Collaboration** tab in the OnlyOffice toolbar and select **Co-editing Mode** > **Fast**.

 .. note::
-   Note that CryptPad remembers your choice of editing mode on each device for all documents.
+   CryptPad remembers your choice of editing mode on each device for all documents.

 .. _sheets_history: